mihaisarto/bedfford/README.md

+## The problem
-Challenge 1: Benford's Law.
+Benford's Law.
 In 1938, Frank Benford published a paper showing the distribution of the leading digit in many disparate sources of data.
 In all these sets of data, the number 1 was the leading digit about 30% of the time.
 Benford’s law has been found to apply to population numbers, death rates, lengths of rivers, mathematical distributions given by some